Medical education in Panama

 Medical education in Panama is principally offered and developed by accredited and government recognized medical schools in the country.
 There are 5 medical schools in Panama, typically offering the Bachelor of Medicine and Surgery degrees.

 In Panama medical programs are divided into two types: undergraduate entry and graduate entry.

 Entrance

 Undergraduate entry degrees are typically 6 years in duration and commonly tend to draw students entering directly from high school; while graduate entry degrees are typically 4 years in length, and draw a university graduate with a current 4 years Bachelor's degree required for entry.
 These entries provide the medical programs with a variety in the age range and academic backgrounds of the participants.

-It is important to note, however, that the graduate entry program still confers a bachelor's degree in Medicine; that although it is a graduate entry program, it does not confer a postgraduate degree in itself.
+The graduate entry program still confers a bachelor's degree in Medicine; although it is a graduate entry program, it does not confer a postgraduate degree in itself.

 Requirements

 In order to practice medicine in the Republic, or enter a residency program in Panama it is required to be Panamenian citizen.